EnterpriseDB/tpa/docs/INSTALL-repo.md

----
-title: TPAexec - Installation guide from repo
-version: 1.2
-date: 28/June/2018
-author: Abhijit Menon-Sen, Craig Alsop
-copyright-holder: 2ndQuadrant Limited
-toc: true
----

 TPAexec installation from source repository
 ===========================================

-© Copyright 2ndQuadrant, 2014-2018.
-Confidential property of 2ndQuadrant; not for public release.
+## Overview

 This document covers using TPAexec from a copy of the source code repository instead of installing it from packages.

-Please install TPAexec packages unless you have been given access to the TPA repository and specifically advised to use it by 2ndQuadrant.
-If in doubt, please contact tpa@2ndQuadrant.com.
+Please install TPAexec from packages unless you have been given access to the TPA source code repository and specifically advised to use it by 2ndQuadrant.

 ## Quickstart